swarmee/kibana-8-training/readme.md

 - Create Visualisations manually (using ```classic``` method)

 The ```classic``` visualisation method - basically following a structured approach where you need to select the index and the chart type first.
-The ```lens``` visualisation approach - allows you to change the chart type and index at any point during the creation of the visualization.
+The ```lens``` visualisation approach - allows you to change the chart type and index at any point during the creation of the visualisation.

 </p>
 </details>